www.HumanReligions.info

 Sanctions applied by authorities are often interpreted by a movement as hostile to its existence, which reinforces their apocalyptic beliefs and leads to further withdrawal, mobilization and deviant actions, and which in turn elicits heavier sanctions by authorities.
 This unleashes a spiral of amplification, as each action amplifies each action, and the use of violence is facilitated as the group believes this will ultimately actualize its doomsday scenario."

 Eileen Barker has compared these concepts to the notion of a deviancy amplification spiral in the media and its effects on new religious movements, and James Richardson has also discussed this effect.
 In the case of the Concerned Christians, use of the term "doomsday cult" as a characterization of the group served as a justification for deportation of its members by the Israeli government.
 In the book The Copycat Effect: How the Media and Popular Culture Trigger the Mayhem in Tomorrow's Headlines, author Loren L. Coleman discusses the affect the media can have on the seemingly innocuous intentions of a French doomsday cult. [...]
-In Apocalpse Observed, authors Hall, Schuyler and Trinh discuss the affect the media had on the events surrounding the Order of the Solar Temple group.
+In Apocalypse Observed, authors Hall, Schuyler and Trinh discuss the affect the media had on the events surrounding the Order of the Solar Temple group.
 They note that news commentators "could not [help? - Vexen] making a comparison to events in Waco, where the government siege of the Branch Davidians had just begun."”

-Wikipedia article "Doomsday Cult"18
+Wikipedia article "Doomsday Cult"46

 People tend to find and learn scriptures from their religions that reinforce what they already believe about morality and ethics.
 But on top of that, the justifications offered by religions can sometimes be given enough loyalty and prominence in society that a religion's formal texts can support, and then cause, violence and murder.
-Such scripts obviously exist in war faring religions such as Christianity and Islam, but also exist in Buddhism and Hinduism.
+Such scripts obviously exist in warfaring religions such as Christianity and Islam, but also exist in Buddhism and Hinduism.
 Stories and arguments from all these religions are used to justify killing in circumstances that secular moralists find worrying.

 “At the beginning of the Bhagavad Gita, Arjuna is contemplating the forthcoming battle between the Pandavas and their cousins the Kauravas.
 Filled with sadness, he refuses to fight and tells his charioteer, Krishna, of his reason.
 Krishna replies:

-"Great warrior, carry on they fight.
+"Great warrior, carry on thy fight.
 If any man thinks he slays, and if another thinks he is slain, neither knows the ways of truth.
 The Eternal in man cannot kill: the Eternal in man cannot die.
 He is never born, and he never dies.
 He is in Eternity: he is for evermore...
-When a man knows him as never-born, everlasting, never-changing, beyond all destruction, how can that man kill a man, or cause another to kill?...
+When a man knows him as never-born, everlasting, never-changing, beyond all destruction, how can that man kill a man, or cause another to kill?...Think thou also of thy duty and do not waver.
+There is no greater good for a warrior [kshatriya] than to fight in a righteous war.
+There is a war that opens the doors of heaven, Arjuna!
+Happy the warriors whose fate is to fight such war.
+But to forgo this fight for righteousness [Dharma] is to forgo thy duty [Dharma] and honour: is to fall into transgression...
+And to a man who is in honour, dishonour is more than death...
+Can there be for a warrior a more shameful fate?

 In death thy glory in heaven, in victory thy glory on earth.